Data Analyst Roadmap – The Complete Guide for 2025

 • Online Communities: Joining online communities like Kaggle and LinkedIn allows you to connect with other aspiring and experienced data analysts.
 You can participate in discussions, ask questions, and even find datasets to practice your skills on.

-1. Consider Specialized Certifications or Courses: While not mandatory, pursuing data analysis certifications and courses can validate your skills and enhance your resume.
+Consider Specialized Certifications or Courses: While not mandatory, pursuing data analysis certifications and courses can validate your skills and enhance your resume.
 Many free and paid online courses can teach you data analysis skills.
-Platforms like Scaler offer comprehensive data science and machine learning program to equip you with relevant topics and gain hands-on experience.
-Read the Scaler learner’s review.

 Conclusion

-Can we become a data analyst in 3 months?
+Can you become a data analyst in 3 months?

 How much SQL is needed for data analysts?

-Is data analyst still in demand in 2024 and beyond?
+Is data analysis still in demand in 2025 and beyond?

 Should I learn SQL or Tableau first?